Kanika637/amazon-clone/README.md

 Is this your first time contributing to an open source project?
 If yes, Welcome!!✨🎉💃🏾 Here is a [great tutorial](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github) on how to contribute to an open source project.

-At the point you are ready to take on the world of open source contribution!!.
+At this point you are ready to take on the world of open source contribution!!.

 You must have seen a bug or problem you can fix, this is when you open a new issue for that problem.
 Let's do it together.

 ## Steps to open a new issue

-- **Step 1:** Navigate to the issues naviagtion button.
+- **Step 1:** Navigate to the issues navigation button.
 See below 👇

 ![issues1](https://user-images.githubusercontent.com/63567230/186288743-ea5b1764-b26c-49f5-a740-766b81680ee7.JPG)